ARE YOU READY TO ROAR?!

 There will be an option to take part in further filming, interviews and photoshoots throughout the rest of the day.

 The vision of Sport Allies is a world where sport leads the way in promoting diversity.
-To make that happen, we aim to:

 Every day, people in sport all over the world are working to make it a more inclusive environment.
-We want to identify their stories and empower talented young people to turn these stories into impactful films – films that will give people everywhere the inspiration and the confidence to raise their game.
+We work to identify their stories and then empower talented young people to turn these stories into impactful films – films that will give people everywhere the inspiration and the confidence to raise their game.

 Because everyone deserves a sporting chance.